wp-plugins/woocommerce-multilingual/readme.txt

 = 3.4.3 =
 * Bug fixed: Incorrect decimal separator for prices on WordPress admin
-* Bug fixed: ‚ÄòInsert link‚Äô button not working on products translator interface.
+* Bug fixed: ëInsert linkí button not working on products translator interface.
 * Bug fixed: Switching currency after adding to cart was adding an additional item
 * Bug fixed: Review setting not preserved on translation of variable product
-* Bug fixed: ‚ÄúVisible on the products page‚Äù option for product attributes was still selectable for product translation.
+* Bug fixed: ìVisible on the products pageî option for product attributes was still selectable for product translation.
 * Bug fixed: Translation status icon not updated on products translator page
 * Bug fixed: Shipping rate was lost when WPML is activated
-* Bug fixed: WooCommerce ‚Äòsort by‚Äô links going to blog not products
+* Bug fixed: WooCommerce ësort byí links going to blog not products
 * Bug fixed: Option to select currency position was missing immediately after a new currency was added

 = 3.4.2 =